A Friend: Third Tourmaline (part one)

 She’d had foresight, that way.

-So, economy profited one in mourning, as in all things.
+Proof economy profited one in mourning, as in all things.
 This reserve, this heart-burning restored to the ledger, of debts to be paid in future (for of course, in old age, one could always grieve), had been yet another instance of her born wisdom.
-There were mothers like herself, bereaved, many of them now.
+There were mothers like herself, bereaved, many of them.
 They had spent it all and not been given this reward.